BAMresearch/LebeDigital/README.md

 # Clone this project
 $ git clone https://github.com/BAMresearch/LebeDigital.git

+# Go to the web directory
+$ cd web

 # Set up configuration
 $ cp config.template.json config.json
 # Open `config.json` and replace placeholders with actual credentials.

-# Setup virtual environment, install the dependencies, and run the project
+# Run the project
 $ python server.py
+# For installing the dependencies, we recmmend you to setup a virtual environment first.

 ```